 “Gold Card” US Visa Explained: Will the Indians-Origin-Immigrants Get Impacted?

-Why “Gold Card” US Visa is Announced?
+Why is the “Gold Card” US Visa Announced?

-Gold Card visa is a fee-based model in which an investor pays $5 million for access to all green card features and US citizenship.
+The Gold Card visa is a fee-based model in which an investor pays $5 million for access to all green card features and US citizenship.
 According to BBC sources, “the citizenship is aimed towards high-level people.”

 It shows the government’s intent to shift the visa standard from investment-based citizenship to wealth-based citizenship.
 Based on European Parliament data, the members of the EU nations follow the “Citizenship by Investment” policy, offering individuals the “Golden Passport” if they intend to invest in the nation-states and pay a certain fee to the legislative department.